News | Thursday, 29th November 2018

 If you have been drinking, make sure you avoid walking by water and stick with your mates

-The Royal Life Saving Society UK (RLSS UK), the Drowning Prevention Charity, are running their ‘Don’t Drink and Drown’ campaign throughout December to warn drinkers of the dangers of walking or entering water when under the influence of alcohol.
+The Royal Life Saving Society UK (RLSS UK), the Drowning Prevention Charity, are running their ‘Don’t Drink and Drown’ campaign throughout the winter months to warn drinkers of the dangers of walking or entering water when under the influence of alcohol.

-The chances are you’ll be enjoying the end of the first term with you Uni friends and getting in the festive spirit over the next few weeks but it’s important that you always take steps to stay safe.
+The chances are you’ll be enjoying the start of the second term with you Uni friends over the next few weeks, but it’s important that you always take steps to stay safe.

 Through their #DontDrinkandDrown campaign, the RLSS UK are urging people to think twice about mixing alcohol and being around water because when you have been drinking your inhibitions are lowered, leading to impaired judgement and taking more risks.
 Alcohol also slows down your reactions, limits muscle ability and numbs the senses, which makes it more difficult to get yourself out of trouble.

 - Look out for your friends, make sure they get home safely

 - Don’t walk home near water as you might fall in – plan a route that will keep you safe

 - Don’t enter the water if you have been drinking

 - Alcohol seriously affects your inhibitions and slows down your reactions

 For more information about water safety, visit: https://rlss.org.uk/